joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/genetiivi_flashcard.md

-    ["West Ham Unitedin pelaajat ovat pelaamassa Saksassa.", "West Ham Unitedin pelaajat ovat pelaamassa Saksassa.<br>= West Ham United’s players / The players of West Ham United are playing in Germany."], ["Kuulimme Applen suunnitelmista konferenssissa.", "Kuulimme Applen suunnitelmista konferenssissa.<br>= We heard about Apple’s plans / the plans of Apple in the conference."], ["Sarvikuonon poikanen on erittäin suloinen.", "Sarvikuonon poikanen on erittäin suloinen.<br>= The rhinoceros’s baby / The baby of the rhinoceros is very cute."], ["Onko tuo Miriamin läppäri? – Ei, se on Harryn.", "Onko tuo Miriamin läppäri? – Ei, se on Harryn.<br>= Is that Miriam’s laptop? – No, that’s Harry’s."].
-    ["Tämä on minun puhelimeni ja tuo on Samin.", "Tämä on minun puhelimeni ja tuo on Samin.<br>= This is my phone and that is Sam’s."]
+    ["West Ham Unitedin pelaajat ovat pelaamassa Saksassa.", "West Ham Unitedin pelaajat ovat pelaamassa Saksassa.<br>= West Ham United’s players / The players of West Ham United are playing in Germany."], ["Kuulimme Applen suunnitelmista konferenssissa.", "Kuulimme Applen suunnitelmista konferenssissa.<br>= We heard about Apple’s plans / the plans of Apple in the conference."], ["Sarvikuonon poikanen on erittäin suloinen.", "Sarvikuonon poikanen on erittäin suloinen.<br>= The rhinoceros’s baby / The baby of the rhinoceros is very cute."], ["Onko tuo Miriamin läppäri? – Ei, se on Harryn.", "Onko tuo Miriamin läppäri? – Ei, se on Harryn.<br>= Is that Miriam’s laptop? – No, that’s Harry’s."], ["Tämä on minun puhelimeni ja tuo on Samin.", "Tämä on minun puhelimeni ja tuo on Samin.<br>= This is my phone and that is Sam’s."],